KiraResari/ceal-chronicler-f/Protocol.md

   * That will require modifying the `TemporalEntityView` in some way, but it can definitely be done
   * I now managed to do that
 * Next, I still have to add that the parent location can be removed
+  * Right, that now works too
+* With that, I think I am now ready to proceed to sibling locations

 # TODO